Reset your network and storage equipment’s custom settings to a blank slate

-When you upgrade your existing data center equipment or move from a colocation data center, have you considered the proprietary information that is in the switches, routers, firewalls, access points and encryption devices?
+When you upgrade your existing data center equipment or move from a colocation data center, have you considered the proprietary information that is in the switches, routers, firewalls, remote access points and encryption devices?

 Restoring these settings to factory defaults ensures that your IP addresses, configurations, passwords and setups in the BIOS and chips are completely flushed from the equipment.
 It’s a measure that ensures that network equipment that is in storage or in someone else’s possession is no longer a company liability.